 Promote Health & Wellness.

 As baby boomers age, it probably comes as no surprise that health is on their minds.
 Physical fitness and exercise are top priorities to 67% of them.

-But more than just physical fitness, wellness and healthy living are what many seek in a senior community living.
-Rather than entering into a nursing homefor health carein their later years like previous generations, baby boomers are searching for a way of life as well as the promise of health care.
-Maintaining their independence is on their minds when searching for independent living for the present but also being prepared for any future health issues later on.
+But more than just physical fitness, wellness and healthy living are what many seek in senior community living.
+Rather than entering into a nursing home for health care in their later years like previous generations, baby boomers are searching for a way of life as well as the promise of health care.
+Maintaining their independence is on their minds for the present but also being prepared for any future health issues that may arise.

 One solution may be Life Plan communities that offer independent community living with amenities, independence, and socialization along with the promise of assisted living, memory care, skilled nursing, or rehabilitation care in the future.
 It’s likely an appealing option to baby boomers who have wellness and financial value on their minds.

 Promoting healthy dining options is another way for senior living communities to market effectively to baby boomers’ expectations.
 They’re looking to monitor their eating habits and stay healthy but don’t want to compromise the quality of their dining experience.
 So, messaging surrounding the many dining options, food images, or even sharing recipes of gourmet meals provided at the community is a fun and intriguing way for leads and prospects to get a sense of a community and its focus on wellness and healthy living.

 While older adults may get a bad rap in terms of technology use, baby boomers truly have adopted technology and social media into their everyday lives.
 In 2019, 68% of baby boomers owned smartphones and had embraced them as part of their new lifestyle.

 Adding technology into the senior living experience, such as with resident portals on the website, or integrating iPads and virtual platforms into the daily experience on-site, provides seniors with a more modern and connected community lifestyle.